Fiona-T/world-happiness-data/TESTING.md

  >**Result:** Pass
 - user presented with menu which includes the option to choose a different country or exit the application, in the following circumstances:
   - after choosing to view happiness score for single year.
 Options are 4 and 5.
-  - after choosing to view happiness score for all years (and graph if chosen).
+  - after choosing to view happiness score for all years (and graph, if chosen).
 Options are 2 and 4.
-  - after choosing to view min/max etc. Options are 2 and 3.
+  - after choosing to view "more data" (min,max, etc.).
+Options are 2 and 3.
   - after the score for country that only has one happiness score recorded.
 Options are 1 and 2 (the only options available in this case)
 ![Features - option to choose different country or exit application](docs/features-testing/diff-country-or-exit.png)